Dr. Lisa Mellmann

 Ph.D., Montana State University

 She has attended a variety of conferences for First Year Experience, Transforming STEM in higher education, and for liberal arts chemistry professors which have helped transform her classroom to enhance student engagement and learning.
-She uses "flipped classroom" techniques in fundamental courses to provide students with a better foundation of the material while enhancing their problem-solving skills.
+She uses "flipped classroom" techniques and inquiry-based learning in courses to provide students with a better foundation of the material while enhancing their problem-solving skills.
 She also utilizes hands-on learning and group work where appropriate to support learning outcomes.